zezhang/MPI_Caffe/README.md

-# MPI_Caffe

-Major Changes in the following files:
+#Major Changes in the following files:

 /tools/caffe.cpp:
 		Initialize the MPI environment
 		Update the nerual network after each iteration